farmeroy/portfolio2.0/case-studies/synth-app.md

 My concept for the app was that the user could have fine-grained control over a series of synthesizers, beats, and events.
-Anticipating that there might be hundres of components with highly individual states,
+Anticipating that there might be hundreds of components with highly individual states,
 I decided to manage my state with Recoil, which isolates individual 'atoms' of state